-Knaresborough Castle sits above the River Nidd gorge in one of North Yorkshire's most visually striking market towns, and choosing where to stay for a family visit shapes the entire experience.
-This guide covers five family-friendly hotels near Knaresborough Castle - ranging from properties walking distance from the town to well-connected options across the wider Harrogate district - with honest assessments of what each delivers for travelling families.
+Knaresborough Castle sits above the River Nidd gorge in one of North Yorkshire's most visually striking market towns, and choosing where to stay as a family here requires more than just a quick price check.
+The castle itself, the boat hire on the Nidd, the cave chapels, and the weekly market all pull families in different directions across a compact but hilly town - so your hotel's location and practicalities matter considerably.
+This guide covers five family-friendly hotels near Knaresborough Castle, with honest assessments of what each actually delivers for travelling families.

 What It's Like Staying Near Knaresborough Castle